-The economic benefits of 1.4/1.5 GHz for IMT include network cost savings (which may be passed on to consumers in lower prices) and improved coverage and quality of service for consumers12.
-This paper was prepared over a short period and so we have focussed on the most readily quantifiable benefits - namely network cost savings.
-Hence our estimates are conservative and, given the limited amount of time available to prepare the study, should be taken to be indicative13.
+The economic benefits of 1.4/1.5 GHz for IMT include network cost savings (which may be passed on to consumers in lower prices) and improved coverage and quality of service for consumers13.
+We have focussed on the most readily quantifiable benefits - namely network cost savings - and hence our estimates are conservative and should be taken to be indicative14.

-To derive estimates of the value of the first 40 MHz in the band we:
+To derive estimates of the value of the first 40 MHz in the band, namely 1452-1492 MHz we:

-- Used estimates that already exist in several published studies for Europe14, the Middle East and North Africa and Latin America and the Caribbean15.
-Where necessary these estimates were adjusted for differences in the assumed timing of the availability of the 1.4 GHz/1.5 GHz band for IMT services. - Modelled values for sub-Saharan Africa and Asia Pacific based on examples of two large countries in each region that could potentially use the band, namely South Africa and Nigeria and India and Indonesia.
-In the case of high income countries in the Asia Pacific region we applied European per capita values.
-Japan is excluded from the Asia Pacific estimates because it already uses the band16.
+- Used estimates that already exist in several published studies for Europe15, the Middle East and North Africa and Latin America and the Caribbean16.
+Where necessary these estimates were adjusted for differences in the assumed timing of the availability of the 1.4 GHz/1.5 GHz band for IMT services. - Modelled values for sub-Saharan Africa and Asia Pacific based on examples of two large countries in each region that could potentially use the band, namely South Africa and Nigeria and India and Indonesia respectively. - In the case of high income countries in the Asia Pacific region we applied European per capita values.
+Japan is excluded from these estimates because it already uses the band (i.e. is unaffected by the harmonisation activity)17. - Derived two estimates for the Asia Pacific region one estimate based on the current stated support of countries in the region and a second estimate assuming all countries except China decide in time to use the band for IMT services as a result of its global use..